hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 * The public `tssEncryptionKey` will be stored in the `TssBaseService` state.
 * A new `TssEncryptionKeyTransaction` will be gossiped, come to consensus, and handled by the `TssBaseService` to update the public `tssEncryptionKey` in the state.
+  * This new transaction is system generated only and not user generated.
+It should be rejected at the HAPI gateway for user generated transactions.

 #### Alternatives Considered